State-dependent recruitment of adhesion molecules enables perfect stabilization in cell-adhesion models: Results

 To understand the critical behavior of the adhesion system illustrated in Fig.~\ref{fig:sim-full}, it is sufficient to consider an approximate model in which we decouple the stretch variables of individual bonds from each other by assuming, instead of a constant force $F$, a constant velocity $v$.
 We describe an ensemble of molecules by functions $n_q(h)$, representing the number of molecules in a state $q$ with stretch $h$.
 The governing equations for $q,p \in\{a,a_\mathrm{u},b,b_\mathrm{u}\}$ at steady state read

-where $k^{p\to q}$ denotes the transition rates from state $p$ to state $q$ in the scheme shown in Fig.~\ref{fig:main}(b) and $\eta(h)$ denotes the normalized Gaussian distribution $\eta(h)\sim\mathcal{N}(0,\sigma^2)$, where for $q\in\{a, a_\mathrm{u}\}$, $n_q(h)={N}_q\,\eta(h)$.
+where $k^{p\to q}$ denotes the transition rates from state $p$ to state $q$ in the scheme shown in Fig.~\ref{fig:main}\textsf{D} and $\eta(h)$ denotes the normalized Gaussian distribution $\eta(h)\sim\mathcal{N}(0,\sigma^2)$, where for $q\in\{a, a_\mathrm{u}\}$, $n_q(h)={N}_q\,\eta(h)$.
 Note that the unfolded molecule states have a shifted stretch coordinate $h-\Delta$.
-For the bound molecules $q\in\{b, b_\mathrm{u}\}$, the right-hand side of Eq.~(\ref{mean-field-equs}) is supplemented with the expression $-v\,\partial_h n_q(h)$ to account for bond stretch due to the relative motion of the planes.
-Accordingly, the average stretch $\Bar{h}=\Bar{h}(v)$ and, due to linearity, is independent of $\xi$~\cite{supplementary}.
+For the bound molecules $q\in\{b, b_\mathrm{u}\}$, the right-hand side of Eq.~\ref{mean-field-equs} has the expression $-v\,\partial_h n_q(h)$ to account for bond stretch due to the relative motion of the planes.
+Accordingly, the average stretch is a function of velocity $\Bar{h}=\Bar{h}(v)$ and, due to linearity, is independent of $\xi$ (Supplementary Information and Fig.~S1).
 For the following, we introduce convenient stretch-averaged effective rates as

-\subsection{Instability of equilibrium solution above $\xi^*$}
+\subsection{Instability of equilibrium solution above $\xi^{*}$}